adobe-apiplatform/user-sync.py/docs/user-manual/index.md

 group in its group map.
 It updates membership in the user group, which indirectly updates the membership in the product configuration.

+### Working with Non-Email-based Usernames

+On the Adobe Admin Console, you can configure a domain the use email-based user names or non-email-based usernames.
+We often user the term Username based login to mean non-email-based-login.
+Username-based login can be used when email addresses are expected to change often or your organization does not allow email addresses to be used for login.

+To configure User Sync to work with username logins, you need to set several additional configuration items.

+In the onnector-ldap.yml file:
+- Set the value of user_username_format to a value like '{attrname}' where attrname names the directory attribute whose value is to be used for the user name.
+- Set the value of user_domain_format to a value like '{attrname}' if the domain name comes from the named directory attribute, or to a fixed string value like 'example.com'.

+When processing the directory, User Sync will fill in the username and domain values from those fields (or values).

+The values given can be a mix of string characters and one or more attribute names enclosed in curly-braces "{}".
+The fixed characters are combined with the attribute value to form the string used in processing the user.

+Note that user_username_format will need to produce an email address if the federated domain is using email-based login.
+That can happen because the field itself contains an email, or because you set the format string to something like {attrname}@example.com.

+For domains that are username-based login, the user_username_format should not produce an email, and that happen because the attribute you choose likely doesn't have one.
+Note that the "@" character is not allowed in usernames used in username-based login.

+---

 ## Deployment Best Practices